tomeshnet/tomesh.net/contact.md

 - {% include icon-twitter.html username=site.twitter_username %} on twitter
 {% endif %}

-We also maintain {% include icon-slack.html %} and {% include icon-irc.html %}
+We also maintain a{% include icon-slack.html %} and {% include icon-irc.html %}